security-notes/infobyte-faraday-wiki/APIs.md

   <api_restful_con_info_port>9977</api_restful_con_info_port>
 ...
 ```
-Faraday will detect that some of the configuration is missing and will use the default values specified in the launcher.
+Faraday will detect that some of the configuration is missing and will use the default values specified by the launcher.

 ## RPC Server
 The **RPC server** can be used by others tools to incorporate information directly into the database.

-Let's see the following example to develop Shodan tool with Faraday.
+Let's see the following example to develop a Shodan tool with Faraday.
-For this example we are using Shodan's example code: https://shodan.readthedocs.org/
+For this we are using Shodan's example code: https://shodan.readthedocs.org/

 Shodan example:
 ``` python